musselek/PropertiesComparator/README.md

 ## Example
 ###### Comparator Composer
-They are a list of data from xml
+They are a list of data from xml like in example below
 ```csharp
 class Example
 {